jishu1989/CityBikeTravel_ETL/README.md

 ### Processing:

-Integrating the monthly datasets, to create a annual dataset.
+Integrating the monthly datasets, to create a yearly dataset.

 ### Snowflake Load: